Heathcorp/Mastermind/reference.md

 - `u8`: common supporting functions for cell types
 - `u16`: a 16-bit unsigned integer type and supporting functions
 - `ifp16`: a signed 16-bit fixed-point number type and supporting functions
+- `stack`: includes a cell stack and associated functions that can hold up to 32 non-zero elements

 NOTE: due to current lack of header-guard support, importing multiple of these will likely cause a compiler error, until this is implemented, the best way to work around this is to only include `ifp16` as that includes the others.